CVSSANJAY/Mail-Organizer/README.md

 - Hive boxes must be initialized before reading/writing.
 The app ensures `EmailLocalStorage.init()` runs during startup.
 - If icons look blurry or incorrect, regenerate properly sized PNGs with `flutter_launcher_icons` or provide a high-resolution PNG and re-run the generator.
 - A previous attempt to change APK filename used a Gradle snippet incompatible with Kotlin DSL and was removed; default APK filenames are used now.
 You can rename build outputs in CI or via a separate packaging script.

-## How to contribute / extend
-- Add more robust NLP for deadline detection (SpaCy / server-side models) or integrate ML-based NER for date extraction.
-- Improve reminder scheduling and local notifications (use `flutter_local_notifications`).
-- Add IMAP fallback for non-Gmail accounts.

-If you want, I can also:
-- Re-run `flutter build apk` and upload the produced APK to a specific path.
-- Add CI steps to automatically build and create named artifacts.

----

-If anything here is unclear or you want the README to include screenshots or sample logs, tell me which items to add and I'll update it.